researchnow/go-samplifyapi-client/README.md

 ## Filtering & Sorting

 All client functions that take `*QueryOptions` parameter, support filtering/sorting & pagination.
 Nested fields are not supported for filtering and sorting operations.
-Default `limit` value is set to 10 but values up to 50 are permitted.
+Default `limit` value is set to 10 but value up to 1000 is permitted.

 ```
 options := &samplify.QueryOptions{